 Features such as the State Farm® mobile app’s MyTime Deposit® allow you to endorse a check, take a quick digital photograph of both sides and deposit the funds into your bank account., To help reduce your risk of fraud, be sure to shred your check after the transaction is approved.

 Many mobile banking apps let you schedule onetime and recurring payments and also view your pending and processed payments.
-For example, with the State Farm mobile app, you can pay your bills and will soon be able to view and make payments toward your vehicle loan.
+For example, with the State Farm mobile app, you can pay your bills and view and make payments toward your vehicle loan.

 Some mobile banking apps allow you to add your credit and debit cards to the app, creating a digital wallet inside your phone.
 You then can use your cards to pay for in-app and online purchases, as well as in-store purchases, at retailers that accept mobile payment options.
 You may also be able to use your bank’s app to redeem credit card rewards points.